Frequently Asked Questions

 I offer both online and in-person sessions to accommodate your preferences and needs.
 Online therapy is a convenient option if you have a busy schedule or live outside the local area, while in-person sessions allow for face-to-face connection.

-In general, the law protects the confidentiality of all communications between a patient and psychotherapist.
-Information is never disclosed without prior written permission from the patient.
-However, there are some exceptions required by law to this rule.
-Exceptions include: • Suspected child abuse or dependent adult or elder abuse: the therapist is required to report this to the appropriate authorities immediately. • If a client is threatening serious bodily harm to another person: the therapist is required to notify the police. • If a client intends to harm himself or herself: the therapist will make every effort to work with the individual to ensure their safety; however, if they are felt to be at risk, the relevant authorities will need to be contacted (i.e. psychiatric or medical emergency team, police.
+• If a client intends to harm himself or herself: the therapist will make every effort to work with the individual to ensure their safety; however, if they are felt to be at risk, the relevant authorities will need to be contacted (i.e. psychiatric or medical emergency team, police.